acmcalvo/README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  a
+  y
   ## Usage
   undefined
   ## License
-  This project is license under MIT License,GNU GPLv3,Apache License
+  This project is license under
   ## Contributing
   undefined
   ## Tests
   undefined
   ## Questions
-  If you have any questions about this projects, please contact me directly at aaa.
+  If you have any questions about this projects, please contact me directly at aaaa.
 You can view more of my projects at https://github.com/undefined.